 An 18-site, single-arm crossover study (n=273) was performed to compare safety, effectiveness, and patient satisfaction of the inFlow device versus clean intermittent catheterization ("CIC"), the current standard of care.
 The study was limited to females with atonic bladder who were successfully using CIC.
-Clinically minor adverse events, primarily foreign body awareness/discomfort, caused approximately 50% of subjects to discontinue device use (s approximately 50% of subjects to discontinue device use (see below); however, 97% of subjects who completed the study chose to continue device use.
+Clinically minor adverse events, primarily foreign body awareness/discomfort, caused approximately 50% of subjects to discontinue device use (see below); however, 97% of subjects who completed the study chose to continue device use.
 Clinical endpoints and results for this study were as follows: